Hilkka Kinnunen

 Hilkka Terttu Annikki Kinnunen (born 19 March 1925) is a Finnish actress and opera singer.
-She led the Operetti Theater from 1959 until 1996 and often even acted as a prima donna performing leading roles.
+She led the Operettiteatteri from 1959 until 1996 and often even acted as a prima donna performing leading roles.

 Life and career

 Kinnunen began her studies in the first annual course of the Suomen Teatterikoulu during the Continuation War in 1943.
-Before founding the Operetti Theater, she worked at, among others, the Äänislinna Theater, Helsinki's Tyväenteatteri and Kansanteatteri.
-Before the Operetti Theater, she also appeared in several domestic films, among which is Huhtikuu tulee from 1953.
+Before founding the Operettiteatteri, she worked at, among others, the Äänislinna Theater, Helsingin Työväenteatteri and Kansanteatteri.
+Before the Operettiteatteri, she also appeared in several domestic films, among which is April's Coming from 1953.